skip to main content

 Key Safes

 A key safe is a strong mechanical metal box that securely stores a spare key inside for use by an authorised visitor to enter an individual's home.
-Key safes are provided only for care workers and community nurses to access an individual's property, when it is evidenced that it has become problematic for the individual to answer the door.
+Key safes can be provided for anyone requiring access to an individual's property, when it is evidenced that it has become problematic for the individual to answer the door.

-Key safes are provided only for Carers and Community Nurses to access a customer’s property, when it is evidenced that it has become problematic for the customer to answer the door.
+Key safes can be provided for anyone requiring access to a resident's property, when it is evidenced that it has become problematic for the individual to answer the door.

 Key safes should only be issued after the following options have been considered.
 If the individual: